threefoldtech/0-robot/docs/getting_started.md

 ```
 Options details:

+`--listen` :
-- `--listen`: The interface and port on which the robot REST API need to listen to.
+The interface and port on which the robot REST API need to listen to.
 Has to be under the form `host:port`
 e.g: `0.0.0.0:8080`

-- `--data-repo`:
+`--data-repo` :
+0-Robot supports 2 type of storage: local filesystem or [0-db](https://github.com/zero-os/0-db).

-The URL of a git repository or the absolute path of a directory on the local file system where the data of your services will be stored
-if not specified, a directory is automatically created `{j.dirs.DATADIR}/zrobot`
+When using the filesystem `--data-repo` can be the URL of a git repository or the absolute path of a directory on the local file system where the data of your services will be stored.
+If not specified, a directory is automatically created `{j.dirs.DATADIR}/zrobot`

+When using 0-db, `--data-repo` need to be an url under the form: `zdb://admin_passwd:encryption_key@hostname:port`.
+The only required field being the hostname, all the other are optional.
+Here is a list of all possiblities:
+- `zdb://hostname`
+- `zdb://hostname:port`
+- `zdb://admin_passwd@hostname:port`
+- `zdb://admin_passwd:encryption_key@hostname:port`

 When starting, the robot also loads all the services present in this repository.

-- `--template-repo`:
+`--template-repo` :
 The URL of a repository that contains templates.
 You can give multiple template repository by give multiple time the parameter.
 if the url contains a fragment (#) the fragment is used as branch name. example: http://github.com/account/repo#mybranch will use the 'mybranch` branch

-- `--config-repo`:
+`--config-repo` :
 URL or absolute path of the configuration repository.
  if not specified and jumpscale doens't have a configuration repo already configure a directory is automatically created in `{j.dirs.CODEDIR}/local/stdorg/config`
  otherwise the robot uses the configuration from jumpscale

- - `--config-key`:
+ `--config-key` :
 Absolute path to ssh key to secure configuration data, which is committed and pushed (see auto-push) in the configuration repo.
 If omitted, the robot will try to use the key configured key in jumpscale if any or will generate a new ssh key.

-- `--debug`:
+`--debug`:
 Sets the logger output level to debug

-- `--auto-push`:
+`--auto-push`:
 Enables automatic committing and pushing of the data repository for backup.
 Check the [automatic syncing chapter](#automatic-syncing-of-data-repository) for more details

-- `--auto-push-interval`:
+`--auto-push-interval`:
 Define a custom interval in minutes for `auto-push` if enabled (default: 60)

 ### example: